zeph-yr/JDFixer/README.md

 - Place JDFixer.dll in Plugins folder
 - Select a map or difficulty to see its original JD and RT
 - Set up Automated Preferences to select JD or RT based on map's NJS with in-game menu (If you require finer decimal values for NJS, JD and RT, you can edit your preferences in `/UserData/JDFixer.json`)
-- To access the RT Preferences menu, set `Automated Preferences` to `ReactionTime` and click `Configure RT Preferences`
+- To access the RT Preferences menu, set `Automated Preferences` to `ReactionTime` and click `Configure RT Preferences` (the purple button)
 - Setting `Automated Preferences` to `JumpDistance` or `ReactionTime` will override the JD and RT sliders
 - If you enable `Bypass Preferences if map is closer`, you **must** set base game settings to `Dynamic Default`
-- You can configure `Bypass Preferences if NJS is` equal to, less, or greater than `Lower` and `Upper Thresholds` in Mod Settings (or `/UserData/JDFixer.json` in ≤v5.x.x)
+- You can configure `Bypass Preferences if NJS is` equal to, less, or greater than `Lower` and `Upper Thresholds` in Mod Settings (for ≤v5.x.x, edit values in `/UserData/JDFixer.json`)
 - Hover over menu in-game for additional explanations
 - **v6.0.0 for BS 1.26.0+ requires BSIPA, BSML, and SiraUtil**
 - **Not compatible with NjsFixer and LevelTweaks.** Using with these mods may result in conflicts and unexpected behavior.